shadtek/utahrenfaire/README.md

 	return $firebaseObject(new Firebase(firebaseUrl + 'mainInfo'));
 };
 ```
-- Put a resolve on the state in the app.js
+- Put a resolve on the 'home' state in the app.js
 ```javascript
 resolve: {
   mainInfoRef: function(firebaseService){